mrkrosenberg/bootstrap/readme.md

 ```html
    <div class="col-xs-12 col-sm-12 col-md-6 cold-lg-4">Totally fine!</div>
 ```
-The above example will look occupy a different number of columns depending on the screensize:
+The above example will occupy a different number of columns depending on the screensize:

   - < 768px = 12 columns
   - ≥ 768px = 12 columns